Immune Function and Your Menstrual Cycle

 This said, the rise in inflammation can be problematic for those who already have chronic inflammatory issues and it’s one of the reasons we recommend Turmeric to ladies who feel poorly prior to ovulation.
 Happy Dim can also assist in metabolising hormones more efficiently.

 YOUR LUTEAL PHASE - the second half of your cycle

 The luteal phase of your cycle begins from ovulation up until menstrual bleeding.
 It is the time in your cycle when oestrogen initially drops and progesterone peaks.
 At this time, inflammation decreases, and your immune response dampens.

 In fact, studies have shown that during ovulation when an egg is released, your immune system weakens to avoid killing off sperm.
 Essentially the body does what it can in order to ensure implantation and procreation.
 It’s an innate response by the body to support fertility and further our species!

 There is also a link between testosterone and immune cells which play a role in this unique response.

-Note that during this stage, the suppression of inflammation which so strongly contrast the phase before it, means that individuals with chronic inflammatory conditions actually feel much better.
+Note that during this stage, the suppression of inflammation which so strongly contrasts the phase before it means that individuals with chronic inflammatory conditions actually feel much better.
 Healthier individuals, on the other hand, can sometimes feel cold and flu symptoms or a change in their oral health due to the fact they’re more reactive to the presence of plaque and bacteria around the gums.